Creon; Pancreaze; Pancrelipase (Lip-Prot-Amyl); Pertzye; Ultresa; Viokace; Zenpep

 - Belly pain or heartburn.

 - Neck pain.

 - Stuffy nose.

 - Ear pain.

 These are not all of the side effects that may occur.
 If you have questions about side effects, call your doctor.
 Call your doctor for medical advice about side effects.

 You may report side effects to your national health agency.

-- Have your child swallow whole.
-Do not let your child chew, crush, or hold this product in the mouth.
-If your child does so, your child may get mouth irritation or it may change the way this drug works.
-Talk with the doctor.
+- Swallow whole.
+Do not chew, crush, or hold this product in your mouth.
+If you do, you may get mouth irritation or it may change the way this drug works.
+Talk with your doctor.

-- Give each dose with lots of fluids to make sure your child swallows all of the contents.
+- Take each dose with lots of fluids to make sure you swallow all of the contents.

 - Some products may be sprinkled on foods other than applesauce.
 Be sure you know what foods you can mix this drug with.

 - Some brands of this drug may be given down a certain type of feeding tube.
 Other brands must not be given down a feeding tube.
 Check with your pharmacist to see if you can give this drug down a feeding tube.